-Head to the FW Stockyards Station when you’re looking for a place to go in Fort Worth that has everything, like restaurants, shopping of all kinds, wine, beer, cowboys, kids things, head to the FW Stockyard.
+Head to the FW Stockyards Station when you’re looking for a place to go in Fort Worth that has everything from great restaurants, shopping of all kinds, wine, beer, cowboys, bull riding, and plenty of live entertainment.
 Here is how to spend a day at the Fort Worth Stockyards with friends.

 So, I became the Wanderful Director of the Fort Worth Chapter before the pandemic hit, and when it hit us, it hit hard.
-Everything stopped, and so did us getting together for the first time.
-Months past and with our CEO’s blessing, I finally had our first meeting.
-And, in none other than the Fort Worth Stockyards.
+Everything stopped, and so did our first chance to get together for the first time.
+Months past and with our CEO’s blessing, I finally had our first meeting at the Fort Worth Stockyards.
 There were only four of us who met, but we took the time to walk around the stockyards and watch the cattle drive.

-Whenever friends come to town for the first time and askes me where they can go, I always say the Fort Worth Stockyards.
-It’s the perfect place to show off what Fort Worth is all about, and there’s so much to do in this one area.
+Whenever friends come to town for the first time and ask me where they should go, I always say the Fort Worth Stockyards.
+It’s the perfect place to show off what Fort Worth is all about, and there’s so much to do in this Fort Worth area.

-How to Have A Perfect Day at the Fort Worth Stockyards
+Spend The Perfect Day At The Fort Worth Stockyards

 Here is what the girls and I did at our first group meeting.
 There’s plenty to do to keep yourself busy all day, but we only met for half the day.
-I’m mentioning other things that can be done in the Stockyards any day of the week, since it’s open all week long, including Sundays.
+I’m mentioning other things that can be done in the historic Fort Worth Stockyards any day of the week since it’s open all week long, including Sundays.
 And, if you come at the right time, you may be able to catch a Stockyards championship rodeo.
 These are always fun to watch.
 I love the trick roping part of the show.
 It’s always amazing to me how they do that!

 We met at the Biscuit Bar in Mule Alley of the Stockyards.
 You’ve got to try the Biscuit Bar – it’s one of the newest places to eat.
 Whether you’re there for breakfast or lunch, everything is served on big flaky, buttery biscuits.